hakanersu/iwatched/README.md

 ### Searching

 By default search is done by elasticsearch if you wish to search directly from database add `ELASTICSEARCH=false` variable to you .env file.
+Keep in mind database search is very slow.

 ### ElasticSearch